The most delicious fall pasta, with roasted squash, pasta shells and a thyme-infused garlic cream sauce.

-Italian Pumpkin pastas
+Italian pumpkin pastas

-Italians, especially in the Veneto, have a long tradition of making pastas and risottos with zucca that have pale to dark green skin.
+Italians, especially in the Veneto, have a long tradition of making pumpkin pasta and risottos with zucca that have pale to dark green skin.
+I’ve always loved the contrast of roasted butternut squash with pasta and cream.

 Which pumpkin to use for pumpkin pasta

+- Butternut squash is an easy to find winter squash to use in this recipe.
 Or, if you’re lucky to find winter squashes at your local farmer’s market, Blue Hubbard is another great variety to look for.

-- See-saw the knife while very firmly moving the knife downward.
+- If slicing a round squash like a pumpkin or kabocha, insert the tip of a sharp chef’s knife at a 45-degree angle at the stem.
+See-saw the knife while very firmly moving the knife downward.
 Repeat on the other side of the squash.

 - Remove the seeds from each half with a spoon.